willemw12/get_iplayer_downloader/README.md

 Configuration
 -------------

-In summary:
+Summary:

-* the get\_iplayer preset configuration in get\_iplayer has to match with the one in get\_iplayer\_downloader
+* The get\_iplayer preset configuration in get\_iplayer has to match with the preset configuration in get\_iplayer\_downloader
-* the get\_iplayer "info" property needs to be disabled by default
+* The get\_iplayer "info" property needs to be disabled by default
-* to change the category or channel filters you need to edit the configuration file
+* To change the category or channel filters you need to edit the configuration file

 ### get\_iplayer